hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-bodyheight-intro.md

 Observation.subject holds the reference to the child.
 Observation.encounter holds the reference to the encounter in which the observation is performed.

 Notice that the status-attribute is mandatory.
 For normal use, just set to "final", if data is missing or another problem has occured, follow the FHIR guidance to populate the field correctly.
-To indicate missing data, Observation.dataAbsentReason can be used as well.
+To indicate missing data, Observation.dataAbsentReason can be used.
+Observation.dataAbsentReason is mandatory if no value is given.

 ### Conversions between Danish information model and FHIR-profile